 Football: Soyuncu, Vardy lift Leicester up to third with win at Palace

-Soyuncu's stooping header from James Maddison's corner just before the hour mark made the breakthrough and Vardy's hot streak continued when he finished off an excellent team move two minutes from time.
+Caglar Soyuncu's stooping header from James Maddison's corner just before the hour mark made the breakthrough and Jamie Vardy's hot streak continued when he finished off an excellent team move two minutes from time.

-Leicester edge ahead of Chelsea on goal difference and six points clear of fifth-placed Arsenal, who they host next weekend, in the battle for a top four finish.
+Leicester edge ahead of Chelsea on goal difference and six points clear of fifth-placed Arsenal, who they host next weekend, in the early battle for a place in next season's Champions League.

+"The team is playing well.
+We are not getting carried away and I'm not going to trap the players with any sort of pressure," said Rodgers.

+"They understand we are trying to create something here that we can sustain.
+With 10 games to go let's see where we are."

 Vardy had the best opportunity of an uninspired first half when a wonderful Maddison pass freed the former England international in behind, but he could not force the ball beyond Vicente Guaita from a narrow angle.